callumj/media_baron/README.md

-# Radio Keeper
+# Media Mogul

-This Ruby library provides the ability to download online radio shows.
+A RUby library for listing content played in media shows with the ability to download where available.

 It utilises rtmpdump and ffmpeg to convert the RTMP stream into a more usable m4a format.

 # Copyright

 Use this library for personal use only, where possible purchase music and support artists.

+# Supported providers

+* BBC (MediaMogul::Providers::BBC)

 # Requirements